grafana/prometheus-pulsar-remote-write/README.md

 Pulsar Remote storage adapter for Prometheus

 Flags:
-  -h, --help               Show context-sensitive help (also try --help-long and
+  -h, --[no-]help               Show context-sensitive help (also try
-                           --help-man).
+                                --help-long and --help-man).
       --log.level=info          Only log messages with the given severity or above.
-                           One of: [debug, info, warn, error]
-      --log.format=logfmt  Output format of log messages.
-One of: [logfmt, json] --web.listen-address=":9201"
+One of: [debug, info, warn, error] --log.format=logfmt       Output format of log messages.
+One of: [logfmt, json]
+      --web.listen-address=":9201"
                                 Address to listen on for web endpoints.
       --web.telemetry-path="/metrics"
                                 Path under which to expose metrics.
-      --web.disable-pprof  Disable the pprof tracing/debugging endpoints under /debug/pprof.
+      --[no-]web.disable-pprof  Disable the pprof tracing/debugging endpoints
+                                under /debug/pprof.
       --web.max-connection-age=0s
                                 If set this limits the maximum lifetime of persistent HTTP connections.

 Commands:
 help [<command>...]
     Show help.

 produce* [<flags>]
     Receive remote_write requests and produce messages on the pulsar bus

 consume --remote-write.url=REMOTE-WRITE.URL [<flags>]
     Consume metrics on the pulsar bus and send them as remote_write requests